Other NEMO packages

 /

 Here, the configuration is called UNAGI.
 The jp[ijk]data is the number of grid cells in \((x,y,z)\), and I chose jp[ij]glo to be consistent with the choice of horizontal sizes.
 The jperio denotes the periodicities (see src/domcfg.f90 for the choices).
 The present model uses a Cartesian grid on a \(\beta\)-plane corresponding to jphgr_msh = 3 (see src/domhgr.f90 for choices), and is centred at longitude 0 and latitude 50 S (see ppglam0 and ppgphi0).
-The grid spacing here is 100 km, correpsonding to ppe[12]_m; the values of 999999.0 are options that are not used.
+The grid spacing here is 100 km, corresponding to ppe[12]_m; the values of 999999.0 are options that are not used.

 For the vertical grid, ln_zps switches on the partial step correction and takes into account bathy_meter.nc.
 The vertical spacing is governed through the parameters ppkth, ppacr, ppdzmin and pphmax ([MI96]; unless you use the double tanh option).